 Properties of Acids and Bases in Chemistry

-Properties of acids and bases are opposite in nature to each other in the chemical reaction of acid base solution.
-According to Arrhenius’s acid base definition in inorganic chemistry, acids dissociate hydrogen ion whereas bases hydroxyl ion in water solution.
+Acids bases properties and definition based on Arrhenius theory for learning chemistry suggested that acid dissociate hydrogen ion whereas base hydroxyl ion in water or aqueous solution.
 But due to limitations, we can not explain acids and bases properties or the nature of acidic and basic neutralization reaction by only one theory.
 For example, sulfuric acid, nitric acid, and hydrogen chloride molecule show acid properties only when it dissolved in water solution but if we use organic solutions like benzene or alcohol or gases, it does not consider as an acid according to Arrhenius.
 But acids and bases are the following common properties for the general study of chemistry.

-- Acids are the chemical elements or substances whose aqueous solution is sour in nature and turns blue litmus to red.
+- Acids are the chemical elements or substances whose aqueous solution is sour in nature and properties to turns blue litmus to red.

 - Bases are substances whose aqueous solution is slippery in properties, bitter taste.
 It also has properties to change the color of the litmus to blue and reacts with acids to form salts.

 Modern ideas about acid bases properties based on electronic configuration very useful for describing the acid base reaction.
 Therefore, five theories very useful in describing the properties, redox reactions of acids bases.
 These theories are, Arrhenius, solvent system concept, Lewis valence orbital theory, hard soft acid base theory. pH scale also plays an important role in defining acidic and basic properties.